a-inacio/edt-go/docs/index.md

 ### Leveraging from Go

 This library is intended to leverage from Go, not just hide "features that might look scary for new developers" under useless abstractions.
-It is actually important to have a clear understanding of such language capabilities to effectively utilise EDT.
+It is actually important to have a clear understanding of this language capabilities to effectively utilise EDT.